surdu/surdu.me/_content/posts/2022-10-22-write-meaningful-time-constants.md

 // Continues adding more units as needed
 ```

-As you can see, we apply the same principle even when we define our constants.

-This pattern can be applied to any unit that grows in multiples.
+This principle can be applied to any unit that grows in multiples.
 Here is how you would express sizes in megabytes:

 ```js
 const SIZE = {